solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00-2_Connect_Query_Azure_CLI.md

     ![Exit is entered at the database prompt returning to the Azure Cloud Shell prompt.](media/cli-exit-psql-interactive-shell.png "Exit the PSQL interactive shell")

+### SQL Files

+In addtion to running interactive commands, you can also execute SQL files.
+This can be accomplished by using the `--file-path` argument in the Azure CLI command.

 ### Clean up - Delete the database

 In this section, we'll use the `az postgres flexible-server db delete` command to delete the `inventory` database.